Community Benefit Program

 These are the drivers of Kaiser Permanente’s Community Benefit priorities and investments to support community-based partnerships, which include service grants, event sponsorships, technical assistance and volunteer contributions to nonprofit organizations and local government agencies serving vulnerable San Francisco residents.

-The Kaiser Permanente San Francisco Community Benefit Program supports local, health-focused, nonprofit organizations whose mission and services to San Francisco residents align closely with Kaiser Permanente San Francisco’s community health priority areas:
+The Kaiser Permanente San Francisco Community Benefit Program supports local, health-focused, nonprofit organizations whose mission and services to San Francisco residents align closely with Kaiser Permanente San Francisco’s Community Benefit Plan to address these health priority areas:

 1. Increase Access to High Quality Health Care and Services